-When I moved to Austin in 1993, it was this sleepy little town that was just beginning to blossom.
+When I moved to Austin in 1993, a sleepy little town, it was just beginning to blossom.
 Some of the world’s leading semiconductor and manufacturing companies were beginning to set-up shop here in large part due to the strong work ethic that Austinites possess.
 A little company called Dell started to take flight and became a relevant player amongst the established regime of the computer industry.
 Other companies took notice and began in earnest to grow out of every crack and crevice in this city.
 Austin Entrepreneurs, their drive is infectious!

 It was magical.